 Mn is the measurement result of the neighbouring cell, not taking into account any offsets.

-Ocn is the cell specific offset of the neighbour cell (i.e. cellIndividualOffset as defined within the associated measObjectNR), and set to zero if not configured for the neighbour cell.
+Ocn is the cell specific offset of the neighbour cell (i.e. cellIndividualOffset as defined within the associated measObjectNR corresponding to the frequency of the neighbour cell), and set to zero if not configured for the neighbour cell.

 Ms is the measurement result of the serving cell, not taking into account any offsets.